system-zero/system-zero/README.md

 It is s system zero point anyway.

 Our only requirenment at this stage is a standard C library (libc), plus libpam as our
-authentication mechanism.

-Our building tool at this stage, will be the make utility, which is also and the most
+authentication mechanism, and our building tool, will be the make utility, which
-primitive building tool, since the birth of systemV.
+is also and the most primitive building tool, since the birth of systemV.

 We're gonna to use some other core utilities, installed by default in all UNIX systems,
 like mkdir, ln, cp, ... utilities.

-Also the sudo utility (only required to build its replacement) and a linker.
+Also the sudo utility (which only required once to build its replacement) and a
+linker.

 The main development environment here is a Void Linux distribution, with GNU libc,
 the linker from GNU, make from GNU, and the core utilities again the ones that are